 Innovation for Healthcare Inequalities Programme (InHIP)

-Health Innovation East is supporting integrated care systems (ICSs) in the east of England to address health inequalities in line with NHS England’s national Core20PLUS5 programme.
+Health Innovation East supported integrated care systems (ICSs) in the East of England to address health inequalities in line with NHS England’s national Core20PLUS5 programme.

 Addressing health inequalities through innovation